 Such love can never blossom and thrive.
 Such love can never bring happiness and fulfillment to those involved.

 Such couples are forced to part ways.

-You know, there comes a point in your life when you realize that real life love is nothing like the love you read about and see in fairy tales and romantic movies.
+You know, there comes the point in your life when you realize that real-life love is nothing like the love you read about and see in fairy tales and romantic movies.
 Love is something that you need to work really hard both to achieve and maintain.